StevenMDixon/Chimera-Engine/GameLib/Readme.md

-# GameLib
+# Chimera Engine

-This is my crappy attempt at builind a game library for the HTML canvas api.
+Chimera Engine has become a learning ground for building out a set of tools for game developement in the web browser.

 ## Setup